-3. May Reduce the Risk of Heart Disease
+3. May Reduce the Risk of Heart Problems

 One of the most well-studied effects of curcumin in turmeric is the role it plays in endothelium.
 Endothelium refers to the lining of your blood vessels, which are responsible for regulating blood pressure, clots, and other various factors.
 Studies have indicated that curcumin may improve endothelial function as well as exercise.
 One study found that those who took curcumin while undergoing coronary artery bypass surgery were 65 percent less likely to experience a heart attack.

-Given its anti-inflammatory properties, people living with arthritis may find some relief from turmeric as well.
-As stated above, chronic inflammation can lead to many unpleasant conditions, arthritis included.
-With reduced inflammation, those with arthritis may begin to improve, feeling less pain and better muscle control.
+Given its inflammatory fighting properties, people living with joint issues may find some relief from turmeric as well.
+As stated above, chronic inflammation can lead to many unpleasant conditions, joint issues included.
+With reduced inflammation, those with joint issues may begin to improve, feeling less pain and better muscle control.

-According to a recent study, curcumin can have a beneficial impact on those living with depression.
-Since depression has been linked to lower levels of BDNF (mentioned above), increased levels of this hormone can effectively combat the negative effects.
+According to a recent study, curcumin can have a beneficial impact on those living with negative feelings.
+Since negative feelings have been linked to lower levels of BDNF (mentioned above), increased levels of this hormone can effectively combat the negative effects.
 Some evidence suggests it can also increase levels of serotonin and dopamine.
-Improving one’s mood even slightly can have enormous therapeutic benefits for those with depression and other disorders.
+Improving one’s mood even slightly can have enormous therapeutic benefits for those with negative feelings and other disorders.